swajid/review_and_read_ahead/README.md

          3b.
 If one cannot stay away from the difficult/lousy person/people subprocess:
                  Work around them (extremely important)
-                 Keep work reproducible and keep their comments on record (e.g. Jupyter notebook code review
+                 Keep work reproducible, public, open (downside, loss of privacy) keep their comments on record
+                     (e.g. Jupyter notebook code review
                    3c. if it's really necessary, keep notes on OneNote (that has a audio recording feature, ask before meeting starts if that's ok)